avinashkranjan/Amazing-Python-Scripts/Imagetospeech/Readme.md

 ### Step 3:

-    Run the command: python image_to_text.py/python3 image_to_text.py 🧐
-    To convert image to text

-    Run the command: python text_to_speech.py/python3 text_to_speech.py 🧐
+    Run the command: python image_to_speech.py/python3 image_to_speech.py 🧐
-    If you want to convert above obtained text file to speech

 ### Step 4: